ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 Operators
 =========

-The following comparison and logical operators are allowed within
+The following operators are allowed within conditionals:
-conditionals:

 Comparison Operators
 --------------------